Chris Martin

 Texas Rangers

-Chris Martin has thrown 5,973 pitches that have been tracked by the PITCHf/x system between 2014 and 2025, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
+Chris Martin has thrown 6,333 pitches that have been tracked by the PITCHf/x system between 2014 and 2025, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
 In 2025, they have relied primarily on their Cutter (92mph) and Fourseam Fastball (95mph), also mixing in a Splitter (88mph) and Sinker (94mph).
-He also rarely throws a Slider (86mph) and Curve (85mph).
+He also rarely throws a Slider (85mph) and Curve (85mph).

 In 2025, compared to other RHP:

-Their cutter generates an extremely high number of swings & misses compared to other pitchers' cutters, is an extreme flyball pitch compared to other pitchers' cutters and has well above average velo.
-Their fourseam fastball generates a high number of swings & misses compared to other pitchers' fourseamers, has some natural sinking action and has slightly above average velo.
-Their splitter is much firmer than usual, results in many more groundballs compared to other pitchers' splitters and has some natural sink to it.
-Their sinker is basically never swung at and missed compared to other pitchers' sinkers, is an extreme flyball pitch compared to other pitchers' sinkers, has slight armside run and has slightly above average velo.
-Their slider (take this with a grain of salt because they've only thrown 5 of them in 2025) sweeps across the zone, has exceptional depth and is an extreme flyball pitch compared to other pitchers' sliders.
-Their curve (take this with a grain of salt because they've only thrown 1 of them in 2025) is thrown extremely hard, is basically never swung at and missed compared to other pitchers' curves, has primarily 12-6 movement, results in more flyballs compared to other pitchers' curves and has little depth.
+Their cutter generates more whiffs/swing compared to other pitchers' cutters, results in more flyballs compared to other pitchers' cutters, has well above average velo, has some natural sink and has strong cutting action.
+Their fourseam fastball has some natural sinking action and has slightly above average velo.
+Their splitter is thrown extremely hard, generates fewer whiffs/swing compared to other pitchers' splitters, has some natural sink to it and results in somewhat more groundballs compared to other pitchers' splitters.
+Their sinker generates more whiffs/swing compared to other pitchers' sinkers, results in more flyballs compared to other pitchers' sinkers and has well above average velo.
+Their slider (take this with a grain of salt because they've only thrown 11 of them in 2025) is basically never swung at and missed compared to other pitchers' sliders, sweeps across the zone and has exceptional depth.
+Their curve (take this with a grain of salt because they've only thrown 2 of them in 2025) is thrown extremely hard, is basically never swung at and missed compared to other pitchers' curves, results in more flyballs compared to other pitchers' curves and has primarily 12-6 movement.